chef-boneyard/database/README.md

 The main highlight of this cookbook is the `database` and `database_user` resources for managing databases and database users in a RDBMS.
 Providers for MySQL, PostgreSQL and SQL Server are also provided, see usage documentation below.

+## DEPRECATION

+This cookbook has been deprecated.
+The original intent was to abstract database implementation details away from the end user.
+In hindsight this was a mistake as it is difficult / impossible to make a generic interface for databases that works accross all systems.
+Instead we plan to move the individual providers into their respective cookbooks (mysql, postgresql, sqlite, sql_server) where they can fully utilize the feature set of the underlying DB systems.

 ## Requirements

 ### Platforms